|

 WHEAT:

-Wheat futures are 3 to 8 cents higher at midday with KC action pressing
+Wheat futures are 2 to 8 cents higher with trade continuing to press to the

 David Fiala can be reached at dfiala@futuresone.com